-The manuscript must be in its completed form and ready for submission before the warrant for the M.S.D. is signed.
+The manuscript must be in its completed form and ready for submission before the Committee Signature Form for the M.S.D. is signed.
 It is due to the Research Committee 1 week before the date of the presentation and must be written using an American English version of Word for Windows.
-The deadline for the presentation is the end of $2^{nd}$ week of June in the year of graduation.
-If the student is ready before that time, arrangements can be made for an earlier presentation.
+The deadline for the presentation is the end of 2nd week of June in the year of graduation.
+If the resident is ready before that time, arrangements can be made for an earlier presentation.
+The UW Graduate School lists detailed requirements for formatting the thesis/dissertation: Thesis/Dissertation - UW Graduate School